clasimoes/nd00333-capstone/starter_file/README.md

 The parameters used by this classifier are the following:
 * C = 0.8893892118773127
 * Max iterations = 1000

-To improve the Hyperdrive algorithm even further, we could have used regularization strength as a reference (it was randomly picked) and created a second HyperDrive run using a different sampling method using values closer to it.
-Another strategy would be to test different classifier algorithms in our training script and change their hyperparameters too.
-We could do that to a finite set of algorithms and hyperparameters and select the best one among all runs.

 #### HyperDrive Run Details widget
 ![hyperdrive_run_details](screenshots/hyperdrive_run_details.png)